abcshmedu/shareit-summer-2017-teamxy/README.md

 /shareit/media/discs | POST | Create a new disc.
 /shareit/media/discs/{barcode} | GET | Get a JSON reprentation of a certain disc.
 /shareit/media/discs | GET | List all discs in a JSON array.
 /shareit/media/discs/{barcode} | PUT | Update an existing disc.
-(JSON only contains the data that is new, as well as the barcade)
+(JSON only contains the data that is new, as well as the barcode)

 ## JSON Examples